tjxafa/1340Group12/README.md

 - Wang Jianan
 - Zhu Tianming

-## Description:
+## Background setting
 In 2057, AI has evolved the ability to think for itself and has become a threat to humanity.
 People will band together to fight the AI!
+You, as reprentative of humanity, must pass multilple levles to beat the AI.

+## Game Description:
-The game is divided into three difficulties, the easy difficulty has four games, respectively are guessing a number, quick arithmetic, memorizing game and rock paper scissors.
-There is one game of medium difficulty, tic-tac-toe.
-Advanced difficulty has two games, namely Sudoku and aircraft war.
+The game is divided into three difficulties, four games for the easy level, one game for the medium level, and two games for advanced level.
 All the games are single player games.
+You may start from the esay level, then medium level, and finnally advanced level.

 ## List of coding requirements:
 1. Random elements in 4 easy level games